Jutho/TensorKit.jl/docs/src/man/tensors.md

 some hermitian idempotent (a.k.a. orthogonal projector) acting on `V1`.
 An error will be thrown if such a map cannot be constructed for the given domain and codomain.

-Let's conclude this section with some examples with `RepresentationSpace`.
+Let's conclude this section with some examples with `GradedSpace`.
 ```@repl tensors
 V1 = ℤ₂Space(0=>3,1=>2)
 V2 = ℤ₂Space(0=>2,1=>1)